 The workshop will be limited to 15 people at three different rates, depending on the amount of personal tuition from Malcolm that clients wish to receive.
 The first two sessions (late May, early July) will be in English, and future sessions will be in English or Spanish, depending on demand.

-Malcolm Linton is a British-American photographer known for his images of conflict and humanitarian crises including those in Colombia, El Salvador, Nicaragua, Rwanda, Sudan, Congo and the former Soviet Union.
+Malcolm Linton is a British-American photographer known for his images of conflict and humanitarian crises including those in Colombia, El Salvador, Nicaragua, Rwanda, Sudan, Congo and the former USSR.

-He moved to Colombia in 2015 and began work on a photo book about the last days of the FARC rebels, Metamorphosis: Guerrillas In Search Of Peace, which won the bilingual politics/current affairs first prize in the International Latino Book Awards 2020.
+Malcolm moved to Colombia in 2015 and began work on a photo book about the FARC rebels, Metamorphosis: Guerrillas In Search Of Peace, which won a first prize in the International Latino Book Awards 2020.

 Located on the banks of Colombia’s Magdalena River, 270km south of Cartagena on the Caribbean coast, the town of Mompox is a colonial masterpiece which reverberates with the afro-Colombian rhythms of cumbia and recalls the scenery of the Nobel Prize winning author Gabriel Garcia Marquez.
 Out of Colombian holiday seasons, the visitor can feel like a pioneer in this off-the-beaten track UNESCO World Heritage site.